Strung000/DeTintX/README.md

 # DeTintX - by Strung

 Most shaders/presets that aim to remove tint do so by directly subtracting a certain color from the image.
-This often causes the image to darken, causing shadows to clip and lose clarity.
-DeTintX aims to work around this limitation by using HSL/RGB conversion to restore each pixel back to its original brightness.
-It also sports a few features that can help fine-tune shadows to achieve more naturalistic color.
+This often causes the image to darken, causing shadows to clip and lose shadow clarity.
+DeTintX aims to work around this limitation by using HSL/RGB conversion to restore each pixel back to its original brightness, in addition to many features that can help fine-tune shadows for more naturalistic color.

-While it can be used to achieve a stylized look, the true aim of this shader is to respect the intent of the artists and level designers and attempt to restore the original colors as faithfully as possible without as little extra processing as possible.
+The aim of this shader is to respect the intent of the artists and level designers and attempt to restore the original colors as faithfully as possible and undoing excessive or bad color correction.

 ### FEATURES
-- **Shadow Desaturation**: Desaturates darker areas to fix oversaturated shadows and provide a more realistic look to darker areas.
+- **Shadow Desaturation**: Desaturates darker areas to prevent oversaturated shadows.
-- **Shadow Boost**: Boosts the brightness of darker areas to improve visibility at the cost of shadow contrast.
+- **Shadow Boost**: Boosts the brightness of darker areas to improve visibility.
 - **Levels**: Black and white level adjustment to adjust for deeper blacks and brighter whites.

 ### INSTALLATION